 The ideal is to maintain a healthy and active lifestyle throughout the year and always dedicate time to the weight room (which allows us to make the most of the nutrients we are going to eat).

-With these measures, you will see, certainly not 3-4 large meals will invalidate the work you have done during the year!
+With these precautions, you will see, it will certainly not be 3-4 large meals that will invalidate the work you have done during the year!

-At this point, however, you just have to see how to behave after the holidays!
+At this point, however, all that remains is to see how to behave after the holidays!
 This, my friends, we will find out in another article!